andyguestysj/dp4g/_docs/topics/6-agile/agile-tasks.md

 One member of your team should set up a team Task Board and invite everyone in the group to join it.
 Once again please invite me (a.guest@yorksj.ac.uk).

+### 5. Other Tools

+You are of course, free to set up any other tools/accounts you feel may be useful.
+Again make sure you invite everyone in the team (and me) to any group tools/accounts you decide to use.

 ## Project Planning

 You will be managing this project using Agile Scrum Methodology.
 This means the work will be done in *sprints*.
 Please put together a schedule for your sprints.